eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

     auto& numberOfAvailableServicesOnLastSearch = std::get<2>(callback);
 ```

-Two cases have to be handled, the special one on the first apperance of the service
+Two cases have to be handled, the special one on the first appearance of the service

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/src/runtime.cpp] [first execution conditions] -->
 ```cpp